 Employee development and coaching

-Each quarter, POD offers dozens of classes and webinars to help staff and leaders succeed.
-Managers can familiarize themselves with POD’s offerings through the POD Annual Schedule (PDF).
-In addition, this Competency Guide (PDF) may point you to pertinent classes for your employees.
+Each quarter, POD offers dozens of classes to help staff and leaders succeed.
+This Competency Guide (PDF) may point you to pertinent classes for your employees.

 The following regularly offered POD courses focus on various aspects of developing employees and achieving exceptional performance from your staff members: